Daparr/Catalogue/README.md

 pip install -r requirements.txt
 ```
 ## Usage
-Frontend is not fully implemented, therefore communication with API needs to be performed with help of 3rd party programs i.e. Postman.
+Frontend is not fully implemented, therefore communication with API needs to be performed with help of 3rd party programs i.e. **Postman**.
 **Superuser** is set to:

 `Login:` admin